-To observe National Sorry Day in Marrickville this year, the Cooks River Valley Association (CRVA), supported by the Gallipoli Centenary Peace Campaign, organised a walk along the Cooks River on Saturday 26 May.
-The event attracted close to 40 people, including members of the Wiradjuri community from central NSW, as well as a number of local Nepalese people.
+To observe National Sorry Day in Marrickville this year, the Cooks River Valley Association (CRVA), supported by the Gallipoli Centenary Peace Campaign, organised a walk along the Cooks River on Saturday May 26.
+The event attracted close to 40 people, including members of the Wiradjuri community from central NSW and a number of local Nepalese people.

 This year’s Sorry Day Walk was led by Jennifer Newman (CRVA’s Vice-President and local Wiradjuri woman) and was divided into three stages.

 The first stage was held at the Indigenous Interpretative Site called ‘Living on the Land’ in Steel Park.
 Here Jennifer offered an Acknowledgement of Country and noted that National Sorry Day is a day that pays tribute to the Stolen Generations and their families.
 This year commemorates the 21st anniversary of the Bringing Them Home Report which was tabled in Federal Parliament on 26 May 1997.

 The Bringing Them Home Report confirmed the large scale removal of Aboriginal children from their families and it recommended that a National Sorry Day be held each year on 26 May to commemorate the history of these forcible removals and the grief and dislocation it caused.

 Despite the Report also recommending that the Federal Government acknowledge this history by issuing an apology for what took place, John Howard who was Liberal Prime Minister at the time, refused to do so on the grounds that he and his government had no direct responsibility for these past events.
 As Jennifer explained, the ongoing commemoration of National Sorry Day is, in part, a response to John Howard’s inability to offer an apology in 1997.1